srobo/docs/kit/wifi.md

 Connecting to Your Robot
 ------------------------

-During the boot process you should notice the green LED labelled WiFi turn on.
+During the boot process you should notice the green LED on the KCH labelled "WiFi" turn on.
 Your robot has now set up its very own WiFi network!
-It will have a name starting with `robot-ZZZ` followed by some random numbers.
+It will initially have a name starting with `robot-ZZZ` followed by some random numbers.

 You can now connect to your robot in the same way you normally connect to a WiFi network.
 You will need a WiFi key to be able to connect and you can find this inside any robot.zip